123MwanjeMike/simpletv/README.md

-# simpletv
-A simple tv app in vue js
+# A Simple tv in Vue Js
+The TV shows a black screen when its off and when the ON button is clicked, the TV shows a display.
+When the OFF button is clicked, the TV goes off again